timbouvier/catapult/README.md

    }
 }
 ```
 The schedulerNode callbacks are events for pretty much what they look like they're events for.
-The message callback is a communication channel between the SchedulerNode and the AppExecutor (what running on the physical node).
+The message callback is a communication channel between the SchedulerNode and the AppExecutor (what's running on the physical node).

 #### Create Scheduler Application Listener
 ```java